LSilverwood/UoAGroundstation/README.md

 ```
 and enter your password when prompted.
 When the script finishes executing, you should see the output "Test passed - gr-satellites is installed and working!".
 Additionally, you will see an example of a decoded packet in the terminal window.

+By default, the script will install gr-satellites (and all its dependencies) into the 'base' conda environment
 ### Manual Method:

 The manual method of installing the software is covered in great detail in [gr_satellites_guide_Project_93.pdf](https://github.com/LSilverwood/UoAGroundstation/blob/main/gr_satellites_guide_Project_93.pdf).
 TODO: Transcribe this.